naomis-archive/doCdnSync/README.md

 This is a simple CDN tool to create a "syncable" directory locally and connect it to a DigitalOcean Spaces instance.

+To get started, you have two choices:

+- Install from NPM (`npm i do-cdn-sync`)
-To get started, clone this project locally (somewhere convenient, as the project will also hold your CDN files).
+- clone this project locally (somewhere convenient, as the project will also hold your CDN files).
 Then run `npm ci` to install the dependencies, and `npm run build` to compile the TypeScript.

 You'll need to create a Spaces key set.
 Log in to your DigitalOcean dashboard, and select `API` from the sidebar.
 Under "Spaces access keys", generate your new key.
 Now, copy the `sample.env` file to a `.env` file in your cloned project, and fill in the values.
 The `SPACES_KEY` will be your new key, and the `SPACES_SECRET` will be your new secret.
 Your `SPACES_NAME` value will be the name of your DigitalOcean Space.